EricTheToon/Fortlatro/README.md

 Rainbow Crystal - Apply Crystal and Polychrome to 1 Selected Cards

-Gnome - 1/10 chance to summon an eternal copy of Eric, Crac, Emily, or Zorlodo else give nothing
+Gnome - 1/8 chance to summon an eternal copy of Eric, Crac, Emily, or Zorlodo else give nothing

-Blueprint - Enhances 1 selected card into Wood, Brick, or Metal
+Blueprint - Enhances 5 selected cards into Wood, Brick, or Metal

 Slap Juice - Gives 1 Hand and 1 Discard